 Assessment of the Application for Advanced Reservation of Capacity in an Unplanned Project

-If, within the period prescribed in paragraph [12] of article [95Α], the Operator determines that the Advanced Reservation of Capacity Application refers to an Unplanned Project, it will inform the applicant in writing and publish a summary of the Application in Greek and in English via the Electronic Information System, subject to protection of any commercially sensitive information contained in the Application.Any interested parties will be invited to submit their views in writing, or to submit a Advanced Reservation of Capacity Application in connection with the Application under evaluation, within a period of two (2) months (Deadline for Expression of Interest).
+If, within the period prescribed in paragraph [12] of article [95Α], the Operator determines that the Advanced Reservation of Capacity Application refers to an Unplanned Project, it will inform the applicant in writing and publish a summary of the Application in Greek and in English via the Electronic Information System, subject to protection of any commercially sensitive information contained in the Application.
+Any interested parties will be invited to submit their views in writing, or to submit an Advanced Reservation of Capacity Application in connection with the Application under evaluation, within a period of two (2) months (Deadline for Expression of Interest).

 The Operator will issue a decision on the Advanced Reservation of Capacity Application within six (6) months of the closing date for submission of Expressions of Interest.